Graeme Snooks: Books and articles

 Articles on the theory of complex living systems have been published by Snooks in Advances in Space Research (2005), Complexity (the journal of the Santa Fe Institute) (2008), and Social Evolution & History (2002, 2005, 2007).
-In a November 2016 article – "The Triumph of Trump and the failure of the intellectuals" – he applies the dynamic-strategy theory to the recent US Presidential election and provides suggestions for the type of dynamic strategy that the USA would need to pursue in order to "make America great again" and to position itself at the forefront of a forthcoming technological paradigm shift.
+In a November 2016 article – "The Triumph of Trump and the failure of the intellectuals" – he applies the dynamic-strategy theory to the recent US presidential election and provides suggestions for the type of dynamic strategy that the USA would need to pursue in order to "make America great again" and to position itself at the forefront of a forthcoming technological paradigm shift.
+And in November 2024, he chartered a Strategic Roadmap that the second Trump Presidency could employ to Make America Great Again.
 Snooks's most recent articles include: "Exploding the great singularity myth" (February 2019), which critically examines the futuristic concept known as the technological singularity – an issue that he first addressed in his 1996 book The Dynamic Society; "Exploding the Great Climate Mitigation Myth" (May 2019), which claims that the impact of the economic interventions to address climate change have been grossly underestimated; "Fight the Virus (COVID-19), Not the Economy!
 How to Avoid the 'Interventionist Storm'" (March 2020), which discusses the dangers of complete economic shut-down; "COVID-19 and the Great Lockdown Fiasco" (April 2020), which claims that the emerging 'lockdown depression' is the outcome of a failure of strategic leadership in Western Civilization that has been emerging since the late 20th century; and "Will the world ever recover from the Great Lockdown?
 Counting the costs of waging war on the economy", which estimates and analyses the impact of massive government intervention on world real GDP and GDP per capita in both the short and long term.
-In 2022 Snooks published a series of papers on the philosophical implications of his dynamic-strategy theory and his discovery of the strategic logos.
+In 2022 Snooks published a series of papers on the philosophical implications of his dynamic-strategy theory and his discovery of the strategic logos—including the nature of humanity, freedom, truth, evil, and the meaning of life.
+More recently (2023 and 2024) he has shown how artificial general intelligence (AGI) will only be achieved once the AI community expands to include the essential science of life-dynamics and adopts a realist general dynamic theory of the mind.

+International Response to Snooks's Work.

+In international academic circles Snooks is widely recognised as a bold and innovative interdisciplinary thinker.
+Some argue that his dynamic-strategy theory is able to integrate history, economics, sociology, politics, psychology, evolutionary biology, cosmology, and philosophy into a grand synthesis.
+He is also viewed as a significant contemporary iconoclastic thinker, deconstructing prevailing intellectual paradigms in the life sciences and replacing them with transformative ideas.
+Internationally, Snooks's work has sparked a range of discussions in conferences and significant publications in both the social and natural sciences, as well as in systems theory.
+Further, it is considered by some that his work offers a unique perspective that bridges empirical analysis with philosophical enquiry.
+The main criticism is that Snooks is intellectually too ambitious, and that his work is too holistic.